NodePing/python-nodeping-api/README.md

 module.

 This module lets you update one or many checks at once.
-To upate one check, you will have to supply the Check ID and the fields you want to change.
-To update many, you will have to create a list of Dheck IDs.
+To upate one check, you will have to supply the Check ID, the type of check, and the fields you want to change.
+To update many, you will have to create a dict of Check IDs.

 #### Updating one